 FreeStage is proud to partner with other student organizations, including Improv Mafia, the Women's Project and Guerilla Theatre.
 FreeStage is able to provide such groups with facilities and technical support and also supports the M.F.A.
 Experimental Theatre Program in the School of Theatre and Dance.

 Please e-mail faculty advisor

 if you are interested in participating in upcoming projects.

-Illinois State Dance Association is a student-run organization that supports a variety of dance activities and events each year.
-Their mission is to promote continuous development of the interests, knowledge and exposure to dance within our community and promote collaboration between performing-arts student organizations on campus.
-ISDA is open to all students.
-It maintains 50 to 60 active members, and is run by five elected student board members and one faculty advisor.
-ISDA holds a number of annual fundraisers to support the group’s many activities and events including:
+Dance Association is a student-run organization that supports a variety of dance activities and events each year.
+Our mission is to promote continuous development of the interests, knowledge and exposure to dance within our community and promote collaboration between performing-arts student organizations on campus.
+DA is open to all students.
+We maintain 50 to 60 active members and are run by five elected student board members and one faculty advisor.
+DA holds a number of annual fundraisers to support the group’s many activities and events, including: